vo1dptr/KOTH/README.md

 ## Contributing

-This project encourages collaboration and contributions from other players who enjoy playing King of the Hill on TryHackMe.
-If you have additional automated scripts for other KOTH machines or if you would like to further develop the existing scripts, your contributions are highly appreciated!
+I encourage other players to join me, whether you have more scripts for different KOTH challenges or ideas to improve the existing ones.
+Your contributions are appreciated!

 ### Happy hacking !